nickwallen/blog-metron-in-aws/README.md

 Customize Apache Metron
 -----------------------

+### Locate Top Talkers

 While the defaults provided by Metron are useful, the true power of the dashboard comes from its customizability.
-Let's uncover where in the world the talkers on our network are located.
+Let's uncover where in the world the top talkers on our network are located.

 1. Add a new panel.
 On the far left side of the dashboard hover over the green tab and click the plus (+) icon once it becomes visible.

 2. For the panel type choose "Map" and give your map a title.
 For "Field" enter `enrichments.geo.ip_src_addr.country`.

+###

-**TODO** Add another intersting panel
+**TODO** Add some more interesting panels

 Next Steps
 ----------